-3. A set of plans stamped approved by the CRHOA must be kept on the job site for inspection by the Association’s representatives and/or any interested owner(s) of property in the tracts.
+3. A set of plans stamped and approved by the CRHOA must be kept on the job site for inspection by the Association’s representatives and/or any interested owner(s) of property in the tracts.

-4. Any deviation from or alteration to the approved drawings and specifications, during construction or at any time thereafter, renders the approval null and void.
+4. Any deviation from or alteration to the approved drawings and specifications during construction or at any time thereafter renders the approval null and void.
 Any deviation from the Architectural Guidelines must be specifically noted and called out in the submission package.

 6. Unless the approved drawings and specifications show the location of, and specifications for, fences, walls, gates, hedges, and other hardscaping and landscaping, aerials for radio or television and/or other structures of any kind, you are required to submit drawings and specifications in duplicate (and the appropriate fee) and obtain CRHOA written approval before constructing or installing any or all of them.